Awesome-AI-ML-DELTA25/WeekWise-Schedule/week1/README.md

 - Use code cells to write and run Python code.

 ## Introduction to AI/ML
-Refer to `week1/why.ipynb` for a brief introduction to AI/ML.
+Refer to [this notebook](./why.ipynb) for a brief introduction to AI/ML.
 Think of more use cases of why a certain problem needs to be solved using AI/ML, rather than traditional programming.

 ## Branching on GitHub
 Branching is a way to create a separate line of development in your Git repository.
 It allows you to work on new features or bug fixes without affecting the main codebase.